 If Wake-on-LAN isn’t working or you just want to test to see if the remote computer is receiving the necessary data, try using Wake on Lan Monitor.
 It’s another tool from Depicus and can be used to test if the magic packet is reaching the target computer.

 Launch the tool on the computer you want to send the WOL signal to, set the required port and press Start.
 Then send a Wake-on-LAN packet from another computer using one of the options above.
 If the data is received, the tool will display it in the window.
 If you receive nothing there is something in your set up preventing the packet from being sent.

 Note that different programs default to different ports when sending the magic packet.
 For instance, FUSION WakeUp on Lan and WakeMeOnLan default to port 40000 while WakeOnLANx defaults to port 7.
 If you are not required to set a port in the program, make sure you know what its default is during testing.

 To enable the Wake-on-LAN feature in the BIOS, in addition to an obvious option which is usually named something like “Wake on LAN”, you may have to enable an option called “PCI Devices power on” in the ACPI configuration and power management settings.

 You also need to make sure the LAN driver in Windows has the WOL feature enabled.
-Right click on (My) Computer -> Manage -> Device Manager -> Network adapters.
-Double click on your Ethernet controller and look in the Advanced tab for a “Wake on LAN” or “Wake from shutdown” option and make sure it’s enabled.
-Also go into the Power Management tab and tick “Allow the computer to turn off this device to save power”, “Allow this device to wake the computer”, and optionally “Only allow magic packets to wake the computer”.
+Right click on (My) Computer > Manage > Device Manager > Network adapters.
+Double click on your Ethernet controller and look in the Advanced tab for “Wake on LAN”, “Wake from shutdown”, “Wake on Magic Packet” or similar.